DavidDTessier/gcp-certifications/Security Engineer/Data Protection.md

 * _Exclusion rules_:
   * excluding false or unwanted findings
 * _Hotword rules_:
-  * increase the quantity or accuracy of findings returned by adding rules to a buil-in or custom infoType detector.
+  * increase the quantity or accuracy of findings returned by adding rules to a built-in or custom infoType detector.

+Likelihood is determined by the number of mathcing elements a result contains:

+* LIKELYHOOD_UNSPECIFIED
+* VERY_UNLIKELY
+* UNLIKELY
+* POSSIBLE
+* LIKELY
+* VERY_LIKELY

 **Custom infoType Example**